-GIS Across the Curriculum (Deadline January 31st)
+GIS Across the Curriculum (Deadline January 31st)single singular test

 The goal of the 2008-2009 Christa McAuliffe Sabbatical project, Enhancing Student Learning with GIS Across the Curriculum, is to expose New Hampshire teachers and students to GIS (geographic information systems) and other geospatial technologies and provide teachers with the knowledge and support needed to implement GIS-based lessons and projects with their students.
 Applications are currently being accepted for the spring portion of the program where I will be working with five teams of teachers from across the state to begin or expand their use of geospatial technologies in schools.